How Safe Are Electric Scooters? Reality Check!

 It is insightful to look at how other countries approach transport law.
 For example, if you look at the Netherlands in comparison, there is some evidence that their ‘strict liability’ law has helped to create a culture where drivers are more careful and aware of other road users, like cyclists.
 The ‘strict liability’ law that was introduced in 1992, protects vulnerable road users from those in more powerful vehicles.
 Under the law, liability for crashes or accidents automatically lies with the more powerful road user, unless it can be proven beyond doubt that the vulnerable road user was at fault.
 As a result, Dutch drivers take greater caution around cyclists and pedestrians, making the roads a much safer place for all.
 The famous ‘dutch reach’ instruction in driving tests helps to prevent car-door collisions, this is a perfect example of how the legal framework exists in order to aid the growth of cycling and for the safety of vulnerable road users.
 Meanwhile, in Britain, just 31% of drivers involved in fatal collisions with cyclists were successfully convicted of ‘causing death by dangerous driving’ [between 2007-2017]

-While the proliferation of suitable safety features in scooters used by fleet-operators can only improve, the above list is a good benchmark for consumers and fleet managers to use as a guide.
+While the proliferation of suitable safety features in scooters used by fleet-operators does continue to improve, the above list is a good benchmark for consumers and fleet managers to use as a guide.
 The more people using light vehicles like scooters and bikes, the more investment and space can be given to the infrastructure.
 It’s chicken and egg!